ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 This being said, we consider this approach to be a compromise which reflects the fact that stack traces are primarily a debugging tool and somewhat of a cross-cutting concern.
-While a stateful approach would be preferred, we believe that this compromise is a significant improvement over the status quo.
+While a stateless approach would be preferred, we believe that this compromise is a significant improvement over the status quo.

 Alternatives
 ------------